Proud Boys Torch Their Claims To Nonviolence With Hate Crime Attacks On Black Churches In D.C.

-Category: World Politics Hits: 2One of the recurrent myths that far-right street brawlers such as the Proud Boys like to tell each other, in bullhorn speeches and social media posts, is that what differentiates them from “rioters” like antifa and Black Lives Matter (BLM) is that they don’t engage in arson and property damage: “That’s not who we are!” is a common refrain heard at right-wing events, including the recent pro-Trump “Stop the Steal” protests.
+Category: World Politics Hits: 3One of the recurrent myths that far-right street brawlers such as the Proud Boys like to tell each other, in bullhorn speeches and social media posts, is that what differentiates them from “rioters” like antifa and Black Lives Matter (BLM) is that they don’t engage in arson and property damage: “That’s not who we are!” is a common refrain heard at right-wing events, including the recent pro-Trump “Stop the Steal” protests.
 But it is, in fact, who they are, and worse.
 The Proud Boys who invaded Washington, D.C., last Saturday to protest Joe Biden’s election made that more than clear when they began attacking and vandalizing African American churches with Black Lives Matter signs and banners, tearing them down and burning them in the streets.
 Metro D.C. police are now investigating the acts as hate crimes. [embed eid="43493" /]

 Read more https://crooksandliars.com/2020/12/proud-boys-torch-their-claims-nonviolence